kermodegroup/ML-MIX/case_studies/He_diffusion_in_W/README.md

 Replace `[simulation_name]` with the appropriate directory name.

-**Zenodo download only** To analyse the diffusion coefficient data, navigate to the top directory and run
+To analyse the diffusion coefficient data, navigate to the top directory and run
 ```bash
 python scripts/find_He_W_D_many_single_runs.py
 ```